standenboy/cs-oracle/README.md

 # cs-oracle
-this is a groff document describing the more difficult parts of the computer science alevel
+this is a groff document describing the more difficult parts of the computer science Alevel